-The full texts of those opinions are available via the searchable online database of legal opinions.
-Local government officials seeking more clarification should review the opinions in their entirety.
-The statutory language pertaining to the salary issue has been amended since its authorization.
-Consequently, the reader should keep the date of the opinion in mind when reviewing its relevance to current law or any interpretations that have been articulated in Florida case law.
+The full texts of those opinions are available via the searchable online database of legal opinions.30 Local government officials seeking more clarification should review the opinions in their entirety.
+The reader should keep the date of the opinion in mind when reviewing its relevance to current law or any interpretations that have been articulated in Florida case law.